Home > Become a Notary > How to Become a Utah Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Utah?

 Yes.
-All new applicants seeking an appointment as a notary public and renewing notaries in Utah must pass the online test with the Office of the Lieutenant Governor.
-The online test consists of thirty-five multiple-choice questions totaling sixty-five points, and each applicant must pass with sixty-one points or higher to apply for a notary commission.
+All new notary applicants and notaries renewing their commissions in Utah must pass the online notary test with the Office of the Lieutenant Governor.
+The online test consists of thirty-five multiple-choice questions totaling sixty-five points.
+Notary applicants must score sixty-one points or higher in order to apply for a notary commission.

-To take the initial online test, each applicant must create an account and log in to the Office of the Lieutenant Governor’s website with a username and password.
-If an applicant passes the online test, they can proceed and complete their notary application.
-Applicants who fail the initial online test will have thirty days after the first test date to retake the online test and pay an additional $40 fee.
-Applicants who retake the online test after the thirty days will be charged the administrative and testing fees of $95.
+To take the initial online test, each applicant must create an account on the Office of the Lieutenant Governor’s website.
+A notary applicant can view the notary test results after paying a $95 administrative and test fee.
+Applicants who fail the initial online notary test have thirty days after the first test date to retake the online test for a $40 fee.
+After thirty days, the applicant is required to pay the administrative and testing fee of $95, submit a new notary application, and take the notary test.
 The administration fee and testing fees are non-refundable.

 How much does it cost to become a notary public in Utah?

-To become a notary public in Utah, you must pay the following:
+To become a notary in Utah, you will need to:

-3. A notary errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary (optional but recommended).
+• The cost of an errors and omissions insurance policy (optional).
+This insurance policy is designed to protect you if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Utah?

-A notary errors and omissions (E&O) insurance policy is optional in Utah and is not required to become a Utah notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a notary public in Utah or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every Utah notary obtain a notary E&O insurance policy.
-This insurance protects you from a claim if a client sues you as a notary.
 A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Utah notary public.

 Do I need a notary bond to become a notary in Utah?